How to Make Macaroni and Cheese From Scratch Just Like Your Favorite Restaurant

 - Tuna: Stir two 3-ounce pouches or cans of tuna into the pasta mixture.
 Before baking, top with fish-shape crackers.

 - Crunchier Crumb Topping: Before baking, top with a mixture of 1½ cups cornflakes, 3 Tbsp. melted butter, and 1 Tbsp. snipped fresh parsley.

 - Chicken and Stuffing: Add 1½ cups shredded roasted chicken and 1 tsp. dried thyme, crushed, to the pasta mixture.
 Before baking, top with crushed herb-seasoned stuffing mix.

 - Chili-Style: Stir one 15-ounce can chili beans in chili sauce into the pasta mixture.
 Before baking, top with crushed corn chips.

 Switching the Cheeses

 Just about any cheese that melts smoothly into sauces and casseroles will work in macaroni and cheese.
-You can substitute Brie, Comte, Edam, Emmental, Fontina, Gouda, Gruyere, or Havarti for the cheddar and/or American cheese.
+You can substitute Brie, Comté, Edam, Emmental, Fontina, Gouda, Gruyère, or Havarti for the cheddar and/or American cheese.
 You can also substitute mozzarella and provolone for the American cheese; however, do not substitute mozzarella or provolone for the cheddar cheese.
-The melting properties of these two cheeses differ from cheddar, so you'll need some cheddar (or another cheese that melts smoothly) to attain a good, creamy consistency.
+The melting properties of these two kinds of cheese differ from cheddar, so you'll need some cheddar (or another cheese that melts smoothly) to attain a good, creamy consistency.